SwellRT/swellrt/wave/doc/swellrt/Matrix-Federation.md

 In this single box environment, Matrix servers will need to resolve each other's host/port using a DNS record.
 (As long as both servers are in the same host, DNS is the only way to resolve the right port).

-By installing a Bind9 DNS server you could use the following configuration for example.
+By installing a Bind9 DNS server you can use the following configuration for example.

 Content of "/etc/bind/db.local"
 ```